DanielCuevas1822/MyPokedex/README.md

 # MyPokédex

-_Proyect made in React Js with the PokeAPI informaton._
+_Project made in React Js with the PokeAPI informaton.
+See abilities, stats, types and shiny form of your favorite pokémon.
+With this application, you can search by name for any existing Pokémon._

 _Concepts learned in this proyect:_